 The Unique Benefits at this Townhome:

 Visitors enjoy a complimentary full breakfast at the Natchez Coffee Co. each morning that can also be delivered to the townhouse.
-Additional catering opportunities are available.
 The famous King's Tavern Restaurant is just a step across the street.
 While staying at the White Turpin House, guests can view high-definition DirecTV on 5 different flat screen televisions located throughout the house.
 Each television also has a connected DVD player as well as a selection of available DVD's.
 Free wireless internet connection is provided as well as free local and long-distance phone calls.
 Our library is stocked with many books on Natchez and Mississippi history.
 A desk is also in the library for those who need a place to work on business.
 Luxury mattresses and bedding are provided in each bedroom as well as alarm clock/iPod chargers.
 Bathrooms feature luxurious Gilchrist & Soames Spa Therapy products as well as plush Biltmore towels.
 The full kitchen is stocked with all appliances and snacks are included.
-We have access to a local Pilates/spa studio that is right up the street from the White Turpin House.
 A swing and comfortable wicker furniture on the front porch will beckon guests to relax in the morning with breakfast or in the late afternoon to watch the sun set over the historic city.

 Links to more information: